-Color Flash rate Meaning orange ₩ medium Activity detected on one of a group of channels being scanned orange ₩ fast A call with special signaling has been received red/green ₩ fast ₩ Radio programmed incorrectly or faulty.
+Color Flash rate Meaning orange ₩ medium The radio does not have access to a trunking system orange 🌞 fast A call has been received red/green ₩ fast ₩ Radio programmed incorrectly or faulty.
 Contact your radio provider.

 Audible tones

 The radio uses a variety of beeps and tones to supplement the information provided by the status LED and the radio display.